 As noted above, 'Stösser' was the German plan to drop paratroopers in the US rear in the Hohe Venn area, 6.8 miles (11 km) to the north of Malmedy, and to seize the key Baraque Michel crossroads leading to Antwerp.
 Led by Oberst Friedrich August Freiherr von der Heydte, the undertaking was a complete failure.
 To conceal the plans from the Allies and preserve secrecy, von der Heydte was not permitted to use his own experienced troops, and most of the replacement paratroops had little training.
-The Luftwaffe managed to assemble 112 Junkers Ju 52/3m transport aircraft, but the pilots for these machines were inexperienced.
+The Luftwaffe managed to assemble a force of 112 Junkers Ju 52/3m three-engined transport aircraft, but the pilots for these machines were inexperienced.
 They took off on the night of 16/17 December into strong winds, snow, and limited visibility with around 1,300 Fallschirmjäger troops.

 It was the German paratroopers' sole nocturnal drop dof the war.
-The pilots dropped some of the men behind the German front line, others over Bonn, and only a few hundred behind the US lines, in widely scattered locations.
-Some aircraft landed with their troops still on board.
+The pilots dropped some of the men behind the German front line, others over Bonn, and only a few hundred behind the US lines, in widely scattered locations; some aircraft even landed with their troops still on board.
 Only a fraction of the force landed near the intended drop zone, and these were buffeted by strong winds that deflected many paratroopers and made for difficult landings.
 Since many of the German paratroopers were inexperienced, some were crippled on impact and others died where they landed.
 Some of their bodies were not found until the following spring when the snow melted.
 The dispersed nature of the drops led to considerable confusion among the Americans, as fallschirmjäger were reported all over the Ardennes, and the Allies believed a division-sized jump had taken place.
 The Americans allocated men to secure the rear instead of facing the main German thrust at the front.
 By noon on 17 December, von der Heydte’s unit had scouted the woods and rounded up a total of around 300 of its men.
 The force was too small to take the crossroads on its own, and had limited ammunition.